 Contractual annual leave entitlement will continue to accrue.
-Colleagues are reminded that annual leave should wherever possible be taken in the year that it is accrued; if this is operationally not possible, any untaken annual leave from the previous leave year must be taken immediately after the end of the SML period, before returning to work.
+Colleagues are reminded that annual leave should wherever possible be taken in the year that it is accrued and before the start of SML; if this is operationally not possible, any untaken annual leave from the previous leave year must be taken immediately after the end of the SML period, before returning to work.